 Buying new, second-hand, or hiring a WAV?

-- Think carefully about what you need from your wheelchair accessible vehicle - see Choosing a WAV
+Think carefully about what you need from your wheelchair accessible vehicle.

 You can buy a new WAV directly from a WAV converter, who will adapt a vehicle with the assistive technology you require.

-- The converter will be able to tell you what features are available in its product range
+- The converter will be able to tell you what features are available in their product range.

 Some converters and some other suppliers sell second-hand WAVs which means:

-- you won't have to wait for the vehicle to be converted, and
+- you won't have to wait for the vehicle to be converted

-- you may have to search for while to find one that meets your needs.
+- you may have to search for a while to find one that meets your needs

 There are also companies that offer a WAV rental service:

 It's essential that you try out any WAV that you're thinking about buying.
 It's also a good idea to try more than one, ideally from more than one converter.
-Converters expect this, and they'll be happy to bring a vehicle to your home for a demonstration.
+Converters can bring a vehicle to your home for a demonstration.
 You are under no obligation to buy.

 - It will take some time for you to test a vehicle.

-- Try out everything that you'll need to be able to do yourself, and also get anyone who'll regularly use the vehicle to do the same.
+- Make sure you can do everything that you'll need to be able to do yourself.
+Get anyone who'll regularly use the vehicle to try it out, too.